getbraincloud/braincloud-unreal-plugin-src/README.md

 version of the plugin.
 If you experience issues, roll back to to the previous version and ensure you have not missed removal of these deprecated calls.

+Note there is a defect that UTCTimeZoneOffset will be off for one hour in case of daylight savings due to limitations of UE Core API regarding DateTime.

 ## Troubleshooting

 Here are a few common errors that you may see on your first attempt to connect to brainCloud.